-There are lots of Wi-Fi file-sharing apps for the iPhone, and many productivity apps include such "air-sharing" capabilities.
-Avatron Software's $3 Air Sharing is a good option if the built-in file-sharing in your other apps isn't enough.
-So is the $5 ReaddleDocs, which lets you collect Office, iWork, and PDF files from the Web, email attachments, and other sources for viewing, with extra capabilities such as extracting text from PDF files.
+There are lots of Wi-Fi file-sharing apps for the iPad, and many productivity apps include such "air sharing" capabilities.
+Avatron Software's $10 Air Sharing HD is a good option if the built-in file sharing in your other apps isn't enough.
+The same goes for the $5 ReaddleDocs, which lets you collect Office, iWork, and PDF files from the Web, email attachments, and other sources for viewing, with extra capabilities such as extracting text from PDF files.

 Cloud storage and FTP

-Box.net and Dropbox are cloud storage services that offer free access to limited file storage and charge for additional storage.
-Their iPhone apps let several applications get files from and put files on its online storage server for access by your other devices and computers.
+Box.net and Dropbox offer free access to limited file storage in the cloud; for more storage, there is a charge.
+Using their iPad apps, several applications can retrieve and store files on their online servers for access by your other devices and computers.

 The Google Docs online software toolkit lets you work on text and spreadsheet documents on the Internet from your browser.
-Unfortunately, it is very difficult to use on an iPhone.
-Although several apps let you open documents stored in Google Docs and send documents to it, the $4 GoDocs app from LightRoom takes a step further and lets you actually edit those documents directly from your iPhone.
+Unfortunately, it is very difficult to use on an iPad.
+Although several apps let you open documents stored in and send documents to Google Docs, the $4 GoDocs app from LightRoom takes it a step further, allowing you to edit those documents directly from your iPad.
 (You can also edit them in Google Docs-compatible apps such as Quickoffice and Documents to Go.)

-The free Citrix Receiver lets you run Office, SharePoint, and other data center apps on your iPhone, through a virtual window to your Citrix-enabled servers.
-You, of course, need Citrix set up on the back end.
+The free Citrix Receiver for iPad lets you run Office, SharePoint, and other data center apps on your iPad, through a virtual window to your Citrix-enabled servers.
+You of course need Citrix set up on the back end.

-If you want to run applications on your Mac or Windows PC, or on remote servers, from your iPhone, consider Wyse's $15 PocketCloud.
-It allows remote control of a PC from your iPhone.
+If you want to run applications on your Mac or Windows PC, or on remote servers, from your iPad, consider Wyse's $15 PocketCloud.

 iCacti's $4 Server Monitor lets you monitor usage stats graphically for your Windows, Linux, and Mac servers, as well as network routers and printers.
 With Harlekins' $12 Server Admin Remote, IT staff can monitor Mac OS X Servers from their iPads.

 The $30 LogMeIn Ignition lets you remote-control your Windows PC or Mac over the Internet.
-Another way to remote-control a PC or Mac to run its applications from an iPhone is with the $6 Mocha VNC app.
-Hana Mobile's $5 Connect to PC is aimed at people who need to run just Windows desktops remotely from their iPad.
+Another way to remote-control a PC or Mac and run its applications from an iPad is with the $6 Mocha VNC app.
+Hana Mobile's $5 Connect My PC is aimed at people who need to run just Windows desktops remotely from their iPad.
 Hana also offers the free Connect My Mac app.
 In both cases, multiple connections are allowed.

 If you need to remote into SSH- and Telnet-based computers, Zinger-Soft's $10 iSSH can do the trick.